By Jo Varnish

 Within minutes, I was lying down having the ultrasound, staring at the mass on the screen next to me.
 I expected Dr. L. to explain that this black hole was normal, a harmless cyst, nothing to worry about.

 “I need to do a core needle biopsy,” she said.
-My palms dampened, goose bumps raised on my arms.
+My palms dampened, and goosebumps raised on my arms.

 “Can you do it now?”